IJIS-SI-IoTSec/IJIS-SI-IoTSec.github.io/index.md

 Said Tabet, EMC Corporation, USA

-For more information, contact editors-ijis-si-iotsec (at) googlegroups dot com
+For more information, contact: editors-ijis-si-iotsec (at) googlegroups dot com